Note:

 LAMA Holiday Configuration

-If the Exclude Holidays check box is checked in the Lama configuration then both the data collection and data post will be skipped for LAMA based on the LAMA Holiday Configuration.
+If the Exclude Holidays check box is checked in the LAMA configuration then both the data collection and data post will be skipped for LAMA based on the LAMA Holiday Configuration.

 LAMA Holidays